 - 2-4 x 60 mL of thick barium paste is introduced into the rectum with a large bore soft catheter (Miller catheter) and the 60 mL syringes

-- barium may be mixed with breadcrumbs to form a solution with stool-like consistency (neostool)
+- barium may be mixed with breadcrumbs, cornflour or porridge powder to form a solution with stool-like consistency (neostool)

 - if the patient has an urge to defecate, the instillation of contrast can cease

 - spot lateral images of the patient at rest in the left lateral decubitus position